The Discovery of a World Inside the Moone

-The Discovery of a World Inside the Moone is the fourth album from The Apples in Stereo.
+The Discovery of a World Inside the Moone (2000) is the fourth album from The Apples in Stereo.
 It received generally good reviews as a showcase for the band's experimental/psychedelic pop.

 The album is the band's first major change in production style compared to earlier albums.
-Up until The Discovery of a World Inside the Moone, producer and band leader Robert Schneider would usually implement a Wall of Sound style of production on his records whereas on this album he chose to pursue a more "raw" sound.
+Up until The Discovery of a World Inside the Moone, producer and band leader Robert Schneider would usually implement a Wall of Sound style of production on his records whereas on this album he chose to pursue a rawer sound.
 This was to portray a sound more similar to how the band sounded during live performances versus a typically more orchestrated quality of sound.
 In an interview flexi disc, included on the vinyl-LP version of the album, Schneider remarks: "That was a lesson I learned from Led Zeppelin and from the Beatles—is that one guitar can go a long way.
 I used to take a Phil Spector approach which was that a lot of guitars can go a long way.
 Now I’m kind of going more for the feeling of the way we sound."

 In addition to change in production style, the style of genre itself is also something of a departure from the usual 1960s psychedelic pop sound trademarked by earlier Apples in Stereo records.
 In songwriting, Schneider took more of an influence from R&B artists such as Sly & the Family Stone and early artists featured on the Motown label.
 Schneider also wanted the songs to sound more disconnected and unique to themselves than on previous albums.
 He stated, "I wanted every song to be self contained...on our other records we always had our songs run together.
 On this record we left big spaces between all the songs so you have a place to put your needle down on the record."
 This was influenced by records such as The White Album by the Beatles.

 The title is from a book written in 1638 by English clergyman John Wilkins.